-4 Reasons I Love Lesbian Books Even Though I’m A “Supposedly” Straight Woman
+01 Aug 4 Reasons I Love Lesbian Books Even Though I’m A “Supposedly” Straight Woman

 I found a book by Sarah Waters in a free book bin once and scanned through the pages out of simple curiosity.
 Two hours later, I was still reading.
 That was mostly due to Ms. Waters’ gift for transporting the reader into an entirely different time and place with the expert use of elegant prose.
 All I know was, I was hooked.
 Since then, I have sought out all of her books, and many other books featuring lesbians or bicurious women.

-My husband, who I consider a secure man once asked about my tendency to read some of these books and I couldn’t quite give him one simple answer.
+Years back, my then husband to be, asked about my tendency to read some of these books and I couldn’t quite give him one simple answer.
 It was a good question, and I began to wonder, if perhaps my love for these books were a sign for something deeper.
-Was this simple curiosity or a desire unrealized?
-I also wondered, if there were other straight girls getting satisfaction from lez fiction.
+It was.
+I have since come to the realization that I am beyond curious.
+My sexual identity has been a journey of discovery and I am a different place now.

-1. It’a whole new world
+1. It’s a whole new world

 Not all of us have the luxury, opportunity or freedom to experiment or experience the world as others do.
 As it pertains to this subject, even when I had the opportunity to kiss a girl and like it, it was simply not in the cards.